Hyperbolicity of Brunnian links: Credible disks and stable disks

-We now introduce our main tool in this paper.
+We now introduce our main tool, which is a special case of the notion \emph{surface system} (c. f. \cite{C}).

-\begin{defn} Let $L=\cup_{i=1}^n C_i$ be an $n$-component link.
-Fix $I \subset \{1,...,n\}$ and for any $i\in I$, let $D_i$ be a credible disk bounded by $C_i$.
-The union $U=\cup_{i \in I} D_i \cup L$ is a \emph{spanning complex} for $L$ if the following regularity conditions hold: \begin{itemize} \item[(Ri)] $U$ has only generic singularities of double or triple points. \item[(Rii)] (No trivial intersection circle.) $\forall i,j \in I$, there is no circle component $C$ of $D_i \cap D_j$ such that the disk bounded by $C$ in $D_i$ does not intersect $L$. \item[(Riii)] (No trivial annulus region.) $\forall i,j \in I$, there is no pair of circle components of $D_i \cap D_j$ such that they bound annuli in both $D_i$ and $D_j$ and neither annulus intersects $L$. \end{itemize} \end{defn}
+\begin{defn} Let $L=\cup_{i=1}^n C_i$ be an $n$-component link, let $I$ be a subset of $\{1,...,n\}$, and for any $i\in I$, let $D_i$ be a credible disk bounded by $C_i$.
+The union $U=\cup_{i \in I} D_i \cup L$ is a \emph{disk system} for $L$ if the following regularity conditions hold: \begin{itemize} \item[(Ri)] $U$ has only generic singularities of double or triple points. \item[(Rii)] (No trivial intersection circle.) $\forall i,j \in I$, there is no circle component $C$ of $D_i \cap D_j$ such that the disk bounded by $C$ in $D_i$ does not intersect $L$. \item[(Riii)] (No trivial annulus region.) $\forall i,j \in I$, there is no pair of circle components of $D_i \cap D_j$ such that they bound annuli in both $D_i$ and $D_j$ and neither annulus intersects $L$. \end{itemize} \end{defn}

 We point out that, given the credible disks $D_i (i\in I)$, one can always modify $\cup_{i \in I} D_i \cup L$ to meet the above regularity conditions.
 In fact, general differential topology guarantees condition (Ri).
 For condition (Rii), since $D_j$ is also credible, if such $C$ exists, then the disk bounded in $D_j$ by $C$ also does not intersect $L$.
 Suppose $C$ bounds $D_{Ci}$ and $D_{Cj}$ in $D_i$ and $D_j$ respectively.
 Interchanging $D_{Ci}$ by $D_{Cj}$ and then smoothing the corners near $C$, we can eliminate $C$.
 The trouble is that the new $D_i$ and $D_j$ may have self-intersection.
 Notice that the singularities can only be double points.
 By changing the immersion map and smoothing the corners, as in the second paragraph of the proof of Lemma \ref{lem:stabledisks}(2), we get embedded ones.
 For condition (Riii), if such pair of intersection circles exists, say $C_{01} \cup C_{02}$, which bounds $A_i$ in $D_i$ and bounds $A_j$ in $D_j$.
 Interchanging $A_j$ and $A_i$ and then smoothing the corners, we can eliminate $C_1 \cup C_2$.
 The new $D_i$ and $D_j$ may have self-intersection, but we can get embedded new $D_i$ and $D_j$ from them as above.